 - The intake can be spun using the [Spin for] block.
 Spinning the intake for 180 degrees takes in a disk from the Field.

 - Both the intake and the outtake can be moved using the [Spin] block.
 By spinning the motor for a set time and then stopping the motor, you can ensure that the disk has been cleared from the outtake.

-Virtual Snapshot has added sensors for autonomous programming in VEXcode IQ.
+Virtual Snapshot has added sensors for autonomous programming in VEXcode VR.
 These sensors are based on the VEX IQ (2nd generation) sensors including the Distance Sensor (2nd gen) and Optical Sensor.

 An Inertial Sensor that is used with the drivetrain.
 This allows the robot to make accurate and precise turns.